Skip to Content

 25 Traditional Italian Flowers To Add to Your Garden

-Surprisingly, a significant number of beloved flowers have origins in Italy.
-One such example is the rose, which is the official flower of Italy.
+You may be surprised to learn that a significant number of beloved flowers originate from Italy.
+One notable example is the rose, which holds the title of national flower of Italy.

 If you’re looking to add a romantic flair to your garden reminiscent of Italy, you’ve come to the right place.
 Enjoy scrolling through the following 25 traditional flowers of Italy.